kriszyp/weak-lru-cache/README.md

 The `WeakLRUCache` constructor supports an optional `options` object parameter that allows specific configuration and cache tuning.
 The following properties (all optional) can be defined on the `options` object:

 ### cacheSize
 This indicates the number of entries to allocate in the cache.
-This defaults to 32,768.
+This defaults to 32,768, and the maximum allowed value is 16,777,216.

 ### expirer
 By default there is a single shared expiration cache, that is a single instance of `LRFUExpirer`.
 However, you can define your own expiration cache or create separate instances of LRFUExpirer.
 Generally using a (the default) single instance is preferable since it naturally gives higher priority/recency to more heavily used caches, and allows lesser used caches to expire more of their entries.